HardeepAsrani/o2/controls/radio-buttonset/README.md

-# Using the Color Palette
+# Default Image Align control for WordPress

 ## Installing and Setting up

-- Hope you have downloaded and installed o2 on your theme.
+- [Download and Install O2 on your theme](../../README.md).
 If you have installed that, then you may proceed for further steps.

 ## Default Image alignment for WordPress Customizer